openfaas-incubator/backer-thankyou/README.md

 #### Step 1 - prepare the repo / integrations

-* Fork the repo
+* Fork the repo into your own account.
+Your username will be the `USERNAME` variable we use later
-* Setup a Twitter app to enable tweeting
+* Setup a Twitter app to enable tweeting from the function.
+Save the access / consumer keys and secrets.
-* Setup a webhook on Patreon and save the webhook secret
+* Setup a webhook on Patreon to the URL where your function will run.
+Save the webhook and note down the secret

 ### Step 2 - Seal new secrets